DataDog/hiring-engineers/answers.md

 EOSQL
 ```

-2. Start the postgres container, making sure it can reach and reference the shell script you created by use of the -v flag.
+2. Start the postgres container, making sure it can reach and reference the shell script you created by using the -v flag.
 (The Postgres database runs in this container)

 ```sh
 docker run --name postgres -v /tmp/postgres/init_datadog_user.sh:/docker-entrypoint-initdb.d/init_datadog.sh -e POSTGRES_PASSWORD=anyrandompassword -d postgres